 - Broad enough that people will actually search for them.

-- Specific enough that you could potentially rank in the first page of results.
+- Specific enough that you could potentially rank in the first page of search results.

 - Relevant to your site and can be used to create valuable content and a great visitor experience.